NSS-Full-Time-Data-Analytics-14/exo_analysis/README.md

-<h1>Outer Worlds: Analyzing the Discovery and Characteristics of Exoplanets</h1>
+<h1>Analyzing the Discovery and Characteristics of Exoplanets</h1>

 <h2>Inspiration</h2>

-Life itself.
-My fascination with Earth and Space Science began in elementary school science class and has only grown stronger.
-I have since often looked up and wondered so many things.
-From books and movies to video games and NASA documentaries, this passion has been shaped by a multitude of influences.
-This project is a great chance for me to dive deeper into astrometry data, align with my aspirations, and move closer to my goals in meaningfully contributing to space exploration.
+My inspiration for this project's topic stems from an inherent curiosity about life itself and a desire to understand the unknown.
+My fascination with Earth and Space Science began in elementary school and has steadily grown stronger ever since.
+I have often found myself gazing at the sky, pondering countless questions.
+From captivating books and movies to engaging video games and informative NASA documentaries, this passion and curiosity have been shaped by a diverse range of influences.
+This project presents a valuable opportunity for me to delve deeper into astrometry data, align with my aspirations, and make significant strides towards my goal of meaningfully contributing to space exploration